 The Texas wrongful death statute of limitations is two years from the date the cause of action arises.
 If you seek compensation for losing a family member due to the negligence of another, you only have two years to file your case in Texas.

 You have a limited time to act to file a wrongful death case in Texas.
-While losing a loved one can be incapacitating, hiring a Houston wrongful death attorney to get started on your case is a step toward justice for the deceased and the surviving family members.
+While losing a loved one can be incapacitating, hiring an experienced wrongful death attorney in Houston to get started on your case is a step toward justice for the deceased and the surviving family members.

-In retaining an attorney early in the process allows the attorney to start an investigation and take actions to secure and preserve vital evidence to prove a case.
+Retaining an attorney early in the process enables them to initiate an investigation and take steps to secure and preserve vital evidence that will support the case.
 We have handled numerous wrongful death cases where the insurance company had attorneys at the scene of the accident before the vehicles were even moved.

 The earlier you retain an attorney, the better for your case.